Why I Am Running in the City to Surf Again This Year

 Much more than a running program, the Indigenous Marathon Project aims to change the lives of the runners and their families, friends and communities across Australia for the better.

 The Aboriginal or Indigenous have for more than two centuries been adversely discriminated, having been forced off their land,killed, misused, raped to name a few since 'white settlement' in 1788.
 It's no wonder the disadvantage has had a terrible effect over generations since.
 In terms of health, life expectancy wealth and general well being all Aboriginals have suffered due to white mans oppression over this time.
 The Indigenous marathon Project seeks to redress the adverse health and well being implications by taking individual members of the race and encouraging them and empowering them to complete an overseas marathon the New York City Marathon.

 Squad members develop the discipline, perseverance and powerful self belief needed to overcome the challenges of training for and completing a marathon, and the challenges of life.

 As well The Indigenous Marathon Project provides training, resources and support for each squad member to complete a cross sectoral Certificate III or Certificate IV in Community Recreation – Indigenous Healthy Lifestyles.
 Skills and knowledge are learnt in areas such as health and chronic disease, fitness and coaching, nutrition, sports training, kids’ programs, event organising, public relations and media skills.

 I know myself the positive effect running has on my life especially during a crisis I had in 1983 where I lost my job home and was alone in a big strange city that Sydney was at the time.

-So I really believe that projects such as the Indigenous Marathon Project have shown that they can have a positive effect on generations of cultural disadvantage that has beset Aboriginals in Australia.
-Already in three short years a change has occurred in many of the lives that have been involved in the project for the better.
-This has ripple effect on Aboriginal communities which they return to.
+So I really believe that this project has been proven to have a positive effect on the graduates of the program.
+This has had a knock on positive effect on the communities to which the graduates have returned.
+Already in several short years a change has occurred in many of the lives that have been involved in the project for the better.